-Erase and program operations are aborted if WP# is driven low during busy time, and kept low for about
+Erase and program operations are aborted if WP# is driven low during busy time, and kept low for about 100 ns.

-100 ns.
 Switching WP# low during this time is equivalent to issuing a Reset command (FFh).
 The contents of memory cells being altered are no longer valid, as the data will be partially programmed or erased.
-The

-R/B# pin will stay low for $t{RST}$ (similarly to Figure 46).
+The R/B# pin will stay low for t{RST} (similarly to Figure 37).
 At the end of this time, the command register is ready to process the next command, and the Status Register bit I/O6 will be cleared to 1, while I/O7 value will be related to the WP# value.

-Erase and program operations are enabled or disabled by setting WP# to high or low respectively, before issuing the setup commands (80h or 60h).
-The level of WP# will be set tWW ns before raising the WE# pin for the set up command, as explained in Figure 57 and Figure 58.
+Erase and program operations are enabled or disabled by setting WP# to high or low respectively, prior to issuing the setup commands (80h or 60h).
+The level of WP# shall be set t{WW} ns prior to raising the WE# pin for the set up command, as explained in Figure 47 and Figure 48.